-The class InputClause is used to model a decision table input, and the class OutputClause is used to model a decision table output, and the class RuleAnnotationClause is used to model a decision table annotation.
+The class InputClause is used to model a decision table input, and the class OutputClause is used to need decision table output, and the class RuleAnnotationClause is used to model a decision table annotation.

 An instance of InputClause is made of an optional inputExpression and an ordered list of inputEntry, which are instances of UnaryTests.
-An instance of OutputClause optionally references a typeRef, specifying its datatype, and it is made of an ordered list of outputEntry, which are instances of LiteralExpression, and an optional defaultOutputEntry, which is also an instance of LiteralExpression.
-An instance of RuleAnnotationClause contains a name of type String.
+An instance of OutputClause optionally references a typeRef, specifying its datatype, and it is made of an ordered list of outputEntry, which are instances of LiteralExpression, and an optional defaultOutputEntry, which is also an instance of RuleAnnotationClause contains a name of type String.

 When a DecisionTable contains more than one OutputClause, each OutputClause SHALL have a name.
-When a DecisionTable has a single OutputClause, the OutputClause SHALL NOT have a name.
-A RuleAnnotationClause SHALL have a name.
+When a DecisionTable has a single OutputClause SHALL NOT have a name.
+RuleAnnotationClause SHALL have a name.

-Table 29, Table 30 and Table 31 present the attributes and model associations of InputClause, OutputClause and RuleAnnotationClause respectively.
+Tables 25aTable 30, Table 31 and 25bTable 32 present the attribute model associations of InputClause, and OutputClause and RuleAnnotationClause respectively.